 Sometimes he weighs in.
-I rarely listen.

 As you find your style, there are going to be people who get on board with it.
 They will support you and cheer you on.
-Then, there are people who are one hundred percent NOT going to be on board with it.
+Then, there are people who are one hundred per cent NOT going to be on board with it.
 Maybe it’s different to how they saw you, from what they like or it’s a big change from what you were doing before.
 Change is hard for some people, that’s their thing.

-But what if that person is you partner?
+But what if that person is your partner?
 How do you navigate that when you’re learning what you like for yourself?
 First of all friends, no one has a right to tell you what to wear.
 Ever.
 Let’s get that out of the way; EVER.
 You should stop listening.
 Altogether.
 It’ not about them and, there is no requirement for you to dress to please them.
 Learn what you like first, make it about you.
 That’s an okay thing for you to do, you know?

 Starting by doing this one thing; stop asking people for their opinion.

 Seriously, are you insane?
 Unless you are actively asking them to lie to you (and what good will that do?) then what is the point of you doing that?
 You are looking to them to validate you and your appearance.
 It happens, we are all bred with some level of wanting approval from others.
-Hello, I’m the first born, I’ve got it in spades.
+Hello, I’m the firstborn, I’ve got it in spades.

 But when the feedback from the outset was that they weren’t into it, you won’t win.
 You can’t.
 It’s either false praise (and you’re going to know it is) or it’s not what you want to hear.
 It’s a big ask, but you have to stop looking outside of yourself for the approval of others.
 Stop asking if they like your dress, your shoes, your hair and find other ways to have them validate you.
 Make them buy you presents and tell you you’re pretty.
 That would be cool

 And if all else fails, head over to Man Repeller; an entire blog started on the idea that sometimes, dudes just don’t get fashion but we wear it anyway.
 Sounds like fun, right?
 It is.
 It’s the best, easily one of my favourite blogs turned media businesses ever.
 Practice your rebellion with the team!
-And in the end, when you’re faced with criticism from a loved one, there’s only one thing to do;
+And in the end, when you’re faced with criticism from a loved one, there’s only one thing to do.

-Check in with yourself, what do you want?
+Check-in with yourself, what do you want?
 Do that.